It Looked As Though Millions Of Babies Would Miss Out On A Lifesaving Vaccine

 But the vaccine is expensive.
 Here in the U.S., it costs about $200 for a course of two-to-three doses administered in the first year of a baby's life.
 So in 2012, the two companies that manufacture a vaccine, Merck and GlaxoSmithKline, agreed to drastically reduce the price for poor countries to about $10 a course.

 For six years, the pharmaceutical companies stuck to those agreements.
-GSK delivered nearly 220 million doses to 42 countries around the world.
-And Merck delivered more than 30 million doses to four countries in West Africa — Burkina Faso, Ivory Coast, Mali and Sao Tome and Principe.
+GSK delivered nearly 220 million doses to 42 countries.
+And Merck delivered more than 30 million doses to four countries in West Africa — Burkina Faso, Ivory Coast, Mali, and São Tomé and Príncipe.

 But last year, Merck informed UNICEF and Gavi that it would not ship about a third of those doses for 2018 and 2019.
 And in 2020, the company would stop supplying the vaccine altogether to West Africa.
 The company told NPR that "supply constraints" were preventing it from fulfilling its agreement to the West African countries.
 The company also expressed "deepest regret to all of the parties involved" in an email to NPR.